bainco/bainco.github.io/_projects/5_project.md

 Unfortunately, not all went to plan so we had to design some specialized tools to fix those problems.

-* While Canvas **happens** to support previewing `.py` files in its preview window, when assigned as a peer review **it prevents students from downloading the submission** which means they can't actually download it to their computer and run it like a regular computer program.
+* While Canvas **happens** to support previewing `.py` files in its preview window, when assigned as a peer review **it prevents students from downloading the submission** which means they can't actually download it to their computer and run it like a regular computer program (also worth noting a good like 70% of the time, these previews never end up rendering without any error message - just an infinite loading animation)
 * In order to make it a "graded" peer review, Canvas insisted I needed to assign rubric items points.
 Well, my goal was _participation_ in the Peer Feedback process, so I made all rubric selections equal in terms of points (i.e. someone's feedback doesn't affect your grade).
 * Turns out...when you do this, Canvas actually _incorrectly displays_ the selections on the rubric to the person who you gave feedback.
 It'll show the correct number of points, _but it shows category selections wrong_!!!
 * If someone didn't submit the assignment that's being peer-reviewed, they don't automatically get assigned a peer's submission to review
 * That's fine...but it doesn't say that when you generate the assignments, so I mistakenly assigned those people a peer's submission to review which Canvas then notifies them about...**but won't actually allow them to submit it.**
 * As usual, a small number of students took advantage of my lack of specificity in the instructions "leave a comment on each rubric item indicating why you selected that rubric item" and simply wrote one word answers to most of the comments.

 You can find all the code I used to solve those problems at the below GitHub repo.
 Over the summer, I plan on narrativizing these programs and making them fit for a non-programming audience since, while this problem occurred in my class because I wanted to students to give feedback on programs, this same process could apply to any class where students are unable to give feedback using Canvas' built-in feedback tool (basically anything beyond a `txt`, `docx`, or `pdf` file).

 {% if site.data.repositories.github_repos %}